 Luftwaffe bombers honed in on strategically selected targets of industrial and military importance across the city.
 Over the course of four nights in the Spring of 1941, German bombers attacked many of these targets but it was working-class residents in the city who paid the highest price.
 In particular, neighbourhoods in North Belfast and East Belfast suffered.
 Tightly-packed, poorly-built housing was no match for the high explosive bombs, parachute mines, and incendiary bombs of the German Luftwaffe.

 Between 7th April 1941 and 6th May 1941, an estimated 900-1,000 people died as a result of enemy action in Belfast and parts of Co.
 Down and Co.
 Londonderry.

 The Docks Raid of the Belfast Blitz took place on the night of 7th-8th April 1941.
-The great shipyards and factories in the cities suffered greatly as a result.
+The Harland and Wolff shipyard in the city suffered greatly as a result.

 On Easter Tuesday 1941, the Luftwaffe attacked Northern Ireland once more bringing death and destruction to Belfast, Derry~Londonderry, Bangor, and Newtownards.

 On 4th-5th May 1941, Belfast endured a night of prolonged intense Luftwaffe bombing as thousands of incendiary bombs fell in what became known as The Fire Raid.